DanielGall500/DanielGall500.github.io/content/about/index.md

 ---
-title: "About Me"
+title: "Daniel Gallagher"
-summary: "At the Intersection of Language and Computer Science."
+summary: "Based in Leipzig, Germany."
 layout: about
 ---

 Hi!
-I'm Daniel - an independent freelancer from Dublin, Ireland.
-I focus on building NLP and Data Science products in Python, R, and Rust.
-My passions are language and computer science, and I find the intersection of the two to be very interesting.
-Inspired by the late Brett Becker and his computingcrossroads.org project, I have focused on developing my skills in this area and enjoy building NLP solutions.
-Currently I am undertaking a Computational Linguistics Research Internship under Professor Greg Kobele at the University of Leipzig focusing on building and optimising computational models of grammar using graph databases.
+I'm Daniel.
+I'm interested in Natural Language Processing, with a particular focus on mechanistic interpretability, language equality projects such as European Language Equality and the improvement of modern tools for minority / low-resource languages.

+I am currently researching the internal representations of syntax (language structure) in transformer-based architectures at [University Leipzig](https://www.uni-leipzig.de/).
+I additionally enjoy learning more about optimisation, statistics, linear algebra, and investigative data analysis.

+I enjoy building software or tools for linguistic research, a typically under-invested area.
+I'm currently working to release the first version of [MG-Graph](https://github.com/DanielGall500/MG-Graph/), a tool for modelling grammars using graph databases.